 A good performance will only come with practice.
 You need to practice hard.
 Use a mirror initially and speak your answers aloud so that you can hear the words distinctly.

-The more you practice, more effortless it will appear.
-All the great orators have not become great because of their talent but their persistence and practice.
+The more you practice, the more effortless it will appear.
+All the great orators have not become great because of their talent, but their persistence and practice.

-Take the help of a close friend or a family member and do mock interviews.
+Get help from a close friend or family member and do mock interviews.
 Allow the other person to ask questions organically and not on your pattern.

 It is an excellent way to test whether you are successful in leading the interview.